Menu

 I was so focused on wishing, fighting, resenting & changing things in him that likely won’t change after years or repeats, when I’ve actually found more inner peace & clarity by accepting his flaws..& then setting/maintaining firm boundaries so I no longer subject myself to the staring, fighting, etc.

 My husband has severe ADHD, & I’ve recently learned that a lot of his perceived insensitivity, inability to recognize social cues, indifference, & impulsive behaviors are symptoms.
-I see that he loves me & struggles, but am realizing that my perceived pain is really a by-product and not intentional, & an learning to look past his poorly executed communications for the underlying message.
+I see that he loves me & is trying, but struggles greatly, but am realizing that my perceived pain is really a by-product and not intentional, & an learning to look past his poorly executed communications for the underlying message.
+I also explained how the staring hurts & is disrespectful, so we tried defining staring so we’re on the same page & created signals (like clearing my throat or saying “oh she’s beautiful”), and I am also working on my own insecurities so I feel better about myself.
+If the staring is bad enough, he understands that I may calmly leave.

 I also recently realize I’ve been codependent, & losing myself in this marriage.
 A codependent lives “as if”- as if what others think matters more than what they think, as if they can please or change someone else, as if they have to answer to another person or persons rather than their own inner voice and God.
 It’s an insidious and pervasive addiction.
-And there is a simple way out of it – detachment.
+And there is a simple way out of it – detachment & acceptance.
+Accept what is.
 I didn’t cause it, I can’t fix it..

 For me, how can I decide to leave if I don’t yet know where I want to go?
-Can i find inner peace & joy by staying or leaving?
-Neither is easy, but I decided I want no regrets if I divorce… and that means trying everything I can to see if this can be salvaged first so I don’t without forfeiting my sense of self.
+I continually reflect on if I will find more inner peace & joy by staying or by leaving?
+Neither being married nor single is easy, but I decided I want no regrets if I divorce… and for me that means trying everything I can to see if this can be salvaged first without forfeiting my sense of self in the process.
 Not tolerating disrespect doesnt always have to mean leaving.
 It may help keeping a pros & cons list of what brought you together, what you would enjoy if you stay, vs if you leave.
 I listed everything from social, family, finances, chores, etc.

 The most challenging relationships can be our greatest teachers.
-And only YOU can determine if you should stay and try alternative therapies or go.
-The most important thing us stay grounded in reality…misperceptions kill marriages.
+And only YOU have walked in your shoes, and thus can determine if you should stay and try alternative therapies or go.
+The most important thing is stay grounded in reality…misperceptions kill marriages.
 It often takes two to bring a marriage to dysfunction, not one.
-Gottman’s books on relationships helped me be more honest with myself about my role.
+Gottman’s books and exercises on relationships helped me be more honest with myself about my role.
+If you do decide to leave, look up divorce resources on healing and taking it one day at a time.

 Regardless of what you decide & when, find the light & lessons through the times of darkness and uncertainty.